fractel/slate/source/includes/_introduction.md

 ## FoneNumbers

 A FoneNumber&trade; is an all-purpose communication service routing handle provided by FracTEL.
-A fonenumber is an actual telephone number and it can be called or messaged from any landline or mobile telephone.
-It can be configured to route voice calls, faxes and SMS/MMS messages to another telephone, however a fonenumber is capable of much more -- and this power is exposed  through the FoneStorm API platform.
+A FoneNumber is an actual telephone number and it can be called or messaged from any landline or mobile telephone.
+It can be configured to route voice calls, faxes and SMS/MMS messages to another telephone, however a FoneNumber is capable of much more -- and this power is exposed  through the FoneStorm API platform.

 ## Dates and Times